byrd-laif/soilMakers/lifeStylesForChange/creativeEcoLivingProofOfConcept.md

 #### The Building and Property

 **Dunn House** is a freehold, 3-story residential apartment building with just 15 exclusive units, each 1230 square feet in size.
 Dunn House is one of the pioneering boutique developments of George Town, Penang.

+#### *The Vivarium ~ place of life*

-In October 2015 residency was privately secured for one of the third floor units, permission had already been gained from the building management and residents for a food garden on the property that was already underway.
+In October 2016 occupancy was privately secured for one of the third floor corner units, north-facing with three bedrooms.
+Permission had already been gained from the building management and residents for a food garden on the property that was already underway.

-#### *The Vivarium ~ Place of Life* was located on the third floor, a north-facing three bedroom unit.

-The unique design of the boutique residence offers each condo three outside walls with large opening garden windows.
-Due to this design residence enjoy a wonderful open feel and fantastic cross breeze.
-A conscious decision to enjoy the smell, sound and feel of an A/C free environment was made (a bold move at 5 degrees north of the equator).
+The unique design of the boutique residence offers each corner condo, three outside walls with large opening garden windows.
+Due to this design the Vivarium enjoyed a wonderful open feel and fantastic cross breeze.
+A conscious decision to experience the smell, sound and feel of an A/C free environment was made (a bold move at 5 degrees north of the equator).

 Intentional privacy screening was installed to allows guests to open bedroom doors and take advantage of the natural flow of fresh air.
 Jute window covers where installed to provide natural air-conditioning.
 Additionally an evaporative cooler was used in the common area that helped in the creation of a pleasant micro climate.

 **The Private Medicinal Food Garden;** boasted over 27 large 5 gallon (or larger) containers located outside all bedroom windows, as well as 22+ clay pots on the balcony.
 Nearly all plants being edible, medicinal or functional.
-Besides an assortment of herbs, aloe plants, and experimental seedlings like Durian the garden was home to 23 Moringa oleifera trees, Papaya trees, Coconut seedings, Sacha inchi vines and a passion fruit vine (that tried to take over the laundry wire) were among the many plants.
+Besides an assortment of herbs, aloe plants, and experimental seedlings like Durian the garden was home to 23 Moringa oleifera trees, Papaya trees, Coconut seedlings, Sacha inchi vines and a passion fruit vine (that tried to take over the laundry wire) where among the many plants.
 It became difficult to catalog the ever changing garden.
-Growing a diverse garden is part of what makes it a pleasure and easy to enjoy an eco-responsible lifestyle.
-The gardens of the Vivarium, once established, were able to provided all nutritional requirements.
+Growing a diverse garden is part of what makes it a pleasure and easy to enjoy an Eco-responsible lifestyle.
+The gardens of the Vivarium, once established, was able to provided all nutritional requirements.
 (More details on plant selection and care will follow in a separate post.)

 All rooms having several opening windows with large concrete window boxes provided ample space for gardens, easy access and beautiful ambience.
 The windows being covered in jute became gardens themselves.

-Guests were offered garden watering responsibility for the duration of their stay and were encouraged to use the in-house eco friendly body and home care products.
+Guests where offered garden care responsibilities and to participate in any activities that may have been happening at the time.
+Guests where also encouraged to use the in-house Eco friendly body and home care products.
 Bathrooms had bidet water hose installed and small cotton towels were provided in place of toilet paper.

 Rooms had low voltage LED lighting providing a pleasant healthy light, a large ceiling fan, and mosquito net to cover the bed.

 Kitchen was well supplied for preparing modest meals.
 Washing machine was locate off the kitchen.
 Drinking water was arranged for delivery and offered to guests at market rate.

 This was a shared private residence.
-At times the entire space was made available, mostly there was a live in care-taker/co-host that helped the project literally stay alive, always self selected and in harmony with the concept.
+At times the entire space was made available, mostly there was a live in host (curator) or co-host that helped the project literally stay alive, always self selected and in harmony with the concept.
 Guests where offered laundry service and a small 'A La Carte Menu' was also available for a modest fee.

+**Marketing**

 The Vivarium experience was marketed to "Creative Eco-Conscious Travelers" using Airbnb and Workaway platforms with a small team of dedicated local friends that helped make it all possible.

-Guests joined a journey of discovery as the Vivarium evolved and provided a space to share solutions to everyday environmental impacts; Bokashi soil building and pro-biotic enzyme cleaners were a large part of keeping the ecological footprint positive.
+Guests joined a journey of discovery as the Vivarium co-evolved and provided a space to share solutions to everyday environmental impacts; Bokashi soil building and pro-biotic enzyme cleaners were a large part of keeping the ecological footprint positive.
 This knowledge was freely shared to inquiring guests.

 Every stay mattered to this self funded project, contributed and kept this creative living eco space alive, evolving and available to experience.

-**Vivarium Living** - The decor was handcrafted from natural bamboo, wood, coconut and rattan.
+**Vivarium LifeStyle** - The decor was handcrafted from natural bamboo, wood, coconut and rattan.
 Handmade textiles of organic cotton, silk and hemp decorated the walls.

 Living room was an open shared space, with beautiful cooling white marble floors, very spacious for any kind of body work.
 The furniture was locally custom built and designed to encourage healthy body movement, to relax and/or work.
-Space was ample to enjoy a tea on the patio and experience the company of visiting birds, that were always around, singing, exploring and foraging in the gardens that surrounded the unit.
+Space was ample to enjoy a tea on the patio and experience the company of visiting birds, that where always around, singing, exploring and foraging in the gardens that surrounded the unit.

 #### Bedroom Options